klg56880/datafun-06-eda/README.md

 ```

-## Create a requirements.txt file
+## Created a requirements.txt file
 Created a new file in the root project folder labeled requirements.txt

 Listed the required external dependencies in this file

-## Install external dependencies in the requirements.txt file and freeze
+## Installed external dependencies in the requirements.txt file and froze
 Installed dependencies using the following command:
 ```shell